 There was a time where my memory was more fresh; where I could remember a voice actor’s or a manga artist’s name in a heartbeat.
 Now, I can remember only the major ones, my ‘major’ here being the series that I go back to re-read regularly.
 It gets worse with voice actors.
-I can’t really pick a favorite, either but Hayakawa Nojiko’s name appears in a second when I’m asked who my favorite BL manga artist is.
+I can’t really pick a favorite either but Hayakawa Nojiko’s name appears in a heartbeat when I’m asked who my favorite BL manga artist is.
 Me, still waiting even after 5 years for the artist to finish Suna wo Kizamu Hari might give you an idea how bewitched I am.

 Title: Endou-kun no Kansatsu Nikki